 Australia presents an extreme case of an urban rural divide.
 The land mass occupied by urban electoral districts is only 10% of Australia, yet 90% of the population live in these urban areas [23].

-Choropleth maps provide a familiar display, which shows data in a geographically recognisable way.
+Choropleth maps show data in a geographically recognisable way.
 A disadvantage is that the different population and geographical sizes of administrative areas can attract attention to the shades of the underpopulated but large areas [3].
 Skowronnek also [4] discusses how choropleth maps suffer from area-size bias, as they give a ‘stronger visual weight’ to large administrative units.
 The administrative boundaries used to define regions may limit a choropleth display, as this display unfaithfully represents the disease distribution across the region by obscuring small geographic areas.
 Sparsely populated rural areas are emphasized, whereas the areas representing inner city communities are very small.
 This is especially true for Australia.

 Choropleth maps colour each geographic unit to allow map users to measure the value of the statistic [3].
 Map users contrast the colours in neighbouring areas to understand the spatial distribution.
 The ColorBrewer system [24] and viridis [25] palettes provide effective colour schemes for qualitative, sequential and diverging data.
 When communicating information using colour, a map creator should use a scheme that has a linear color gradient, with perceptually uniform color spaces that match equal steps in data space with equal steps in the colour space [26].
 The use of borders and backgrounds, and their colours, can also change the appearance of the colors representing the value of the statistics [24].
 These supports can be used to implement a reference point in the colour scheme as well as orient users to the geographic regions.